mudasarahmad42/AzureAuthViewer/README.md

 3. Deploy the `dist/` folder to your hosting provider

-4. **Important**: Update the redirect URI in Azure Portal to match your production URL
+4. **Important**: Add all redirect URIs to Azure Portal (both local and production):
+   - Add `http://localhost:4200` and `https://localhost:4200` for local testing
+   - Add `https://mudasarahmad42.github.io/AzureAuthViewer` for GitHub Pages
+   - The app automatically uses the correct redirect URI based on the environment

 ## Additional Resources